Sheelagh Campbell Award

 Applicants for this award must be studying towards a PhD in a UK or Irish university or research institute, in the broad area of electrochemical science and should not have submitted their PhD thesis by the application deadline.

-The winning student will present the research described in the paper at Electrochem 2018 to be held in Lancaster in September 2018.
+The winning student will present the research described in the paper at Electrochem 2019 to be held in Glasgow in August 2019.

 Conference registration, (standard) travel expenses and accommodation costs will be covered by the award.